cfeldstein/address/README.rst

 - Web Tests
     robot -d ./output/web address-o-matic_tests/web_tests.robot

+- All
+    robot -d ./output address-o-matic_tests/

 To View Results
 ---------------

-- Open in Browser the report.html file located in the appropriate directory inside of the output directory.
+- Open in Browser the report.html file located in the output directory.
+Note the results are overwritten with each run.